 - NURS 927, Strategies for Advanced Scientific Writing will educate students on the essential skills required to complete the Qualifying Exam.
-Students must earn a passing grade (C+ or higher) in NURS 927 to be eligible to submit a Qualifying Exam. - Students will submit their qualifying exam immediately following the end of the fall semester.
-Results of the qualifying exam and feedback from faculty will be provided to students prior to the start of the spring semester. - Students will work with their advisor to complete the annual Advisement Form Appendix (A). - Students will begin the process of determining who the Chair of the Dissertation (Chair) will be.
-This Chair may be their advisor or another faculty whose interests are more closely aligned with that of the students' research.
+Students must earn a passing grade (B- or higher) in NURS 927 to be eligible to submit a Qualifying Exam. - Students will complete their qualifying exam during NURS 927.

+- Students will work with their advisor to complete the annual Advisement Form Appendix (A). - Students begin the process of determining who the chair of the Dissertation (chair) will be.
+This chair may be their advisor or another faculty whose interests are more closely aligned with that of the students' research.

-• In NURS 928 Dissertation Development I students select a Chair for their Dissertation Committee and complete the Dissertation Topic and Committee Chairperson Selection form (Appendix D).
+• In NURS 928 Dissertation Development I students select a chair for their Dissertation Committee and complete the Dissertation Topic and Committee Chairperson Selection form (Appendix D).